Xander-Morris/TinyLSM/README.md

 Writes go into an in-memory dictionary first.
 This keeps writes fast — no disk I/O on the write path.
 Once the memtable hits `MAX_ENTRIES`, it gets flushed to disk as an SSTable.

 ### Write-Ahead Log (WAL)
 Every write is appended to a log file before touching memory.
 If the process crashes, the log is replayed on startup to rebuild the memtable.
-Once the memtable is flushed, the log is cleared since the data is now in an SSTable.
+Once the memtable is flushed, the log is cleared since the data is now persisted in an SSTable.

 ### SSTables
-When the memtable is flushed, keys are sorted and written to a new file (`sst_1`, `sst_2`, etc.).
-These files are immutable — they're never modified, only replaced during compaction.
+When the memtable is flushed, keys are sorted and written to a new file.
+These files are immutable — they're never modified after creation, only replaced during compaction.
 Because keys are sorted, lookups can use binary search rather than scanning the whole file.

 ### Bloom Filters
 Each SSTable has a corresponding bloom filter.
 Before searching an SSTable for a key, the bloom filter is checked first.
 If the filter says the key definitely isn't there, the file read is skipped entirely.
-This makes lookups for non-existent keys much cheaper, especially as the number of SSTables grows.
+This makes lookups for non-existent keys much cheaper as the number of SSTables grows.

 ### Sparse Index
 Each SSTable also has a sparse index — a sampled list of keys and their byte offsets in the file, recorded every N entries.
-On lookup, the sparse index is binary searched to find the closest offset, and the file is seeked to that position directly.
+On lookup, the sparse index is binary searched to find the nearest offset, and the file is seeked to that position directly.
 This avoids loading the entire SSTable into memory just to find one key.

-### Compaction
+### Leveled Compaction
-Over time, SSTables accumulate.
-Compaction merges all of them into one, keeping only the most recent value for each key and dropping deleted entries (tombstones).
-This keeps read performance from degrading and reclaims disk space.
+SSTables are organized into levels.
+L0 is where all flushes land and files here can have overlapping key ranges.
+When L0 hits `MAX_L0_FILES`, a compaction is triggered that merges all L0 files with any overlapping L1 files, producing new L1 files with non-overlapping key ranges.
+Each level is 10x larger than the previous — if L1 exceeds its limit after a compaction, the process cascades down to L2, and so on.
+A manifest file (`manifest.json`) tracks which SSTables exist, what level they belong to, and their key range.

 ### Tombstones
 Deletes don't immediately remove data — they write a special tombstone marker.
 This is necessary because the key might exist in an older SSTable on disk.
 The tombstone propagates through compaction, at which point it's dropped entirely.